eventnetusa/eventnet/src/_vip/university-activations.md

 content_section:
   - text_block_markdown: >-
-      **EventNetUSA delivers your brand** to thousands of consumers at your choice of the nation's most popular consumer events.
-We deliver brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, Pop-ups, Mobile Vehicles and more.
+      **EventNetUSA delivers your brand** to thousands of consumers at your choice of Colleges and Universities nationwide.
+We deliver brand messaging, product trial, lead generation and enrollments through Guerrilla Sampling, Sponsorship Activations, Pop-ups, Mobile Vehicles and more.
     single_image_block:
       single_image_path:
     double_image_block: